Development Guide¶

 Ultimately, search the entire project code base for the previous version string, like

-, and references to future releases that need to point to the new future release!
+2.0.0-beta.11.
+Make sure to also search forbeta.11,beta11, and references to future releases that need to point to the new future release! -

 Note